bereketeshete/Green-Matrix-Numbers-in-CMD/README.md

 # Encoding-Decoding
-Matrix.bat - Displays random matrix numbers in cmd
+Matrix.bat - Displays random matrix green numbers in cmd Utility such as hacking scenes in movie scnes